When you turn on the faucet, you expect water to come out.

 Harpool Water Treatment Plant Expansion: Phase 1

-TxDOT is currently expanding several major roadways that will impact Upper Trinity’s existing infrastructure, generally along U.S. Hwy 380 and FM 2181.
+TxDOT is currently expanding several major roadways that will impact UTRWD’s existing infrastructure, generally along U.S. Hwy 380, and I-35 north of Denton.
 These roadway expansions are necessary to support population growth.
-UTRWD usually builds its infrastructure in private easements and out of public rights-of-way.
-However, TxDOT’s upcoming roadway expansion projects will likely require UTRWD to relocate its water and wastewater facilities along U.S. Hwy 380 as well as a water transmission pipeline along FM 2181.
+However, TxDOT’s upcoming roadway expansion projects will likely require UTRWD to relocate its water and wastewater facilities along U.S. Hwy 380 as well as a water transmission pipeline along I-35 north of Denton.

-UTRWD is coordinating with TxDOT to identify the needed relocations and anticipates that construction will begin sometime in FY2020.
-Work along FM 2181 has been allotted $711,000 for FY2020, with a total project cost of $3.6 million.
-Relocating the water system along Hwy 380 is anticipated to cost approximately $10,000, primarily for coordination with the appropriate agencies.
+UTRWD is coordinating with TxDOT to identify the needed relocations.
+Relocating the water system along Hwy 380 is anticipated to cost approximately $36,000, primarily for coordination with the appropriate agencies.
+Work to relocate the water transmission pipeline along I-35 between Denton and Sanger has been allotted $7 million for FY 2022.

 Lake Ralph Hall